 h) It is a fundamental requirement of a successful governance model that it perform the tasks it has been charged with, and the governance model must include the power to hold the decision-makers accountable for their actions.

 a) The Foundation will conduct an initial review of the Competition Entries to ensure that the Competition Entries fulfil and comply with the format of the Competition Entries as set out in section 2 above.

-b) All eligible and complete Competition Entries that comply with the format of the Competition Entries as set out in section 2 above will be assessed by an Expert Academic Panel (as defined below).
-The Expert Academic Panel will develop a list of the best Competition Entries to be presented to the Jury (as defined below).
+b) All eligible and complete Competition Entries that comply with the format of the Competition Entries as set out in section 2 above will be assessed by Review Panels (as defined below).
+Based on the assessment criteria stated above, each Review Panel will select a number of Competition Entries that will be assessed by an Expert Panel (as defined below).
+The Expert Panel will develop a list of the best Competition Entries to be presented to the Jury (as defined below).
 The list may also include Competition Entries that present unique solutions to certain sub-problems or include good ideas on how to implement the new governance model.

 c) Competition Entries will be assessed on the basis of how well they can be expected to fulfil the criteria listed in section 2.2 above.
 In some cases, ensuring that certain goals are met may make it harder to realize other goals.
 In such cases, trade-offs must be made.
 How well participants manage such trade-offs will be an important factor in the assessment.
 Good ideas on how to establish the governance model in reality will also be considered in the assessment.